Nokia AIMS: a transformation in warehouse inventory management

 Nokia Bell Labs saw an opportunity to tackle these challenges and bring clarity to warehousing.
 As Nokia’s industrial research lab, its mission is to innovate with purpose, pursuing responsible, sustainable technologies that will have a demonstrable impact on society.

-Nokia developed a new solution, Autonomous Inventory Monitoring Service (AIMS), which uses AI computer vision to navigate autonomous flying drones around warehouse spaces, scanning inventory to create a ‘digital twin’ of the facility.
+Nokia developed a solution, Autonomous Inventory Monitoring Service (AIMS), which used AI computer vision to navigate autonomous flying drones around warehouse spaces, scanning inventory barcodes to create a ‘digital twin’ of the facility.

-The drones can scan 7x-10x faster than humans, operating when scheduled and keeping inventory counts accurate.
-Nokia estimates AIMS will deliver warehouse operators 40% ROI over three years.
+The drones could scan 7x-10x faster than humans, operating when scheduled and keeping inventory counts accurate.
+Nokia estimated AIMS would deliver warehouse operators 40% ROI over three years.

 To make a cutting-edge solution like AIMS work depends not just on advanced hardware, but on a complex supporting software stack deployed on a bare metal edge server inside the warehouse.

-This edge server communicates with each drone to synthesize collected data into the warehouse’s digital twin and for data analytics.
+This edge server communicated with each drone to synthesize collected data into the warehouse’s digital twin and for data analytics.

 Nokia’s engineers had built the AIMS edge solution on the foundation of Canonical’s Ubuntu Pro and K8s using containerized applications.
 The build process was manual, conducted server by server through a traditional CLI.
 Ongoing operational tasks for each Kubernetes-based software stack were performed manually.